When you need a change of pace, make it bodyweight.

 your body and burning calories at the same time.

-Cause one of the secrets to using bodyweight exercise
+Cause some of the secrets to using bodyweight exercise

 for fat loss is not only to create tension (duh!) but also